tobiasgiessler/oca-preparation/README.md

 1. All top-level interfaces are assumed to have public or default access.
 Therefore, marking an interface as private, protected, or final will trigger a compiler error, since this is incompatible with these assumptions.
 1. All nondefault methods in an interface are assumed to have the modifiers abstract and public in their definition.
 Therefore, marking a method as private, protected, or final will trigger compiler errors as these are incompatible with the abstract and public keywords.

+## Default Method Definition Rules
+1. A default method may only be declared within an interface and not within a class or abstract class.
+1. A default method must be marked with the default keyword.
+If a method is marked as default, it must provide a method body.
+1. A default method is not assumed to be static, final, or abstract, as it may be used or overridden by a class that implements the interface.
+1. Like all methods in an interface, a default method is assumed to be public and will not compile if marked as private or protected.

+## Static Interface Method Rules
+1. Like all methods in an interface, a static method is assumed to be public and will not compile if marked as private or protected.
+1. To reference the static method, a reference to the name of the interface must be used.

 ## Issues
 __P.
 237__ "The default package private modifi er, which is the lack of any access modifi er, indicates the class can be accessed only by a subclass or class within the same package."